 Fellows who continue on to graduate degrees that prepare them for professional careers in the Jewish community apply for The Nachshon Project Graduate Fellowship.
-Graduate Fellows are granted $30,000 each year for the duration of their studies, pursuant to program requirements.
+Graduate Fellows are granted significant funding for the duration of their studies, pursuant to program requirements.
 The Graduate Fellowship provides Fellows with tools, skills, and networking opportunities to help them succeed in their future careers as Jewish professionals.

 Acceptances sent out: End of November

 Arrival in Israel for The Nachshon Project Opening Conference: mid-January